-If your apartment is in the Roppongi area, whether it’s a luxury expat mansion in a gleaming high-rise with a view of Tokyo Midtown, or a tiny 1K apartment over a mom & pop bar with the sounds of Roppongi Junior High School streaming in your window, you probably pass through Roppongi Station everyday on your way to work.
-If you’re new to Roppongi, or Japan in general, this underground station, like many of the subway stations around Tokyo, can be confusing with all of the different exits when you’re trying to get to where you want to go.
+Whether you live in a luxury expat apartment within a shiny high-rise tower or in a tiny 1k apartment over a mom & pop bar with the sounds of Roppongi Junior High School floating in through your window, those living in the Roppongi Area will pass through Roppongi Station on their way to work.
+For those new to Roppongi or new to Japan, this underground station, not unlike many subway stations in Tokyo, can be confusing with all its different exists.

 Exits 4a-b, and 1c provide the most direct access to Roppongi Hills while exit 8 offers the most direct access to Tokyo Midtown.